Stochastic Bilevel Optimization with Heavy-Tailed Noise: Experiments

-where $\ell(\,\cdot\,, \,\cdot\,)$ denotes the cross-entropy loss and $\Sigma(x) := {\rm diag}(\exp(x))$ specifies the regularizers on each feature.
-We evaluate this formulation on the ``20 newsgroup'' dataset, which has been adopted in prior studies~\citep{grazzi2020iteration,ji2021bilevel,chen2025near}.
-The dataset consists of approximately 18,000 documents spanning 20 different newsgroups.
-Each document is represented as a $p$-dimensional vector ($p = 101{,}631$), where each coordinate corresponds to the TF-IDF (term frequency–inverse document frequency) of a word.
+We conduct our experiments on dataset ``20 newsgroup'' that consists of 18,000 documents with 20 classes.
+Each document is represented as a $p$-dimensional vector ($p = 101{,}631$), where each of its coordinates corresponds to the term frequency–inverse document frequency of the word.

-We compare our N$^2$SBA method against HVP-based approaches, including stocBiO \citep{ji2021bilevel} and VRBO \citep{yang2021provably}, as well as gradient-based methods such as F$^2$SA \citep{kwon2023fully} and F$^2$BSA \citep{chen2025near}.
-For all algorithms, we set the number of inner iterations to 10 and the number of outer iterations to 1,000.
-In addition, we tune the Lagrangian parameter $\lambda$ over the set $\{10^1, 10^2, 10^3, 10^4\}$ for F$^2$SA, F$^2$BSA, and N$^2$SBA.
-The stepsizes of all algorithms are tuned from the set $\{10^{-5}, 10^{-4}, \ldots, 10^3\}$ to ensure a fair and consistent comparison across methods.
-The results are presented in Figure~\ref{fig:l2reg}, where the dashed line labeled ``w/o Reg'' corresponds to the performance without tuning any regularizers.
-As shown in the figure, our proposed N${}^2$SBA method outperforms all existing baselines.
-Interestingly, the HVP-based method VRBO exhibits poor performance, which can be attributed to the high computational cost of its HVP oracle evaluations.
+We compare our N$^2$SBA method with the stochastic Hessian-vector product based methods stocBiO \citep{ji2021bilevel} and VRBO \citep{yang2021provably}, as well as the stochastic first-order methods F$^2$SA \citep{kwon2023fully} and F$^2$BSA \citep{chen2025near}.
+For all algorithms, we set the number of inner iterations be 10 and the number of outer iterations be 1,000.
+In addition, we tune the Lagrangian parameter $\lambda$ from $\{10^1, 10^2, 10^3, 10^4\}$ for F$^2$SA, F$^2$BSA, and N$^2$SBA.
+The stepsizes of all algorithms are tuned from $\{10^{-5}, 10^{-4}., \ldots, 10^3\}$.
+We present the empirical results in Figure~\ref{fig:l2reg}.
+Clearly, our proposed N${}^2$SBA method outperforms all baseline methods.